 (ii) to highlight the differences in address practices of different linguacultures and their implications for cross-cultural communication.

 Significance of the study.
-I t's an opportunity to borrow "royal" etiquette and improve its own or demonstrate to the whole world the differences between Ukrainian and English-speaking countries.
+I t's an opportunity to borrow "royal" etiquette and improve own etiquette or demonstrate to the whole world the differences between Ukrainian and English-speaking countries.

 Theoretical framework.
 There is an opportunity to repeat the etiquette of the appeal and to show clear differences between the Ms. and Mrs., etc.